 - Acceptance into a major before achieving junior standing and, once accepted, a grade point average of at least 2.0 in the courses submitted for the major.

 Usually, the College warns students of impending difficulty by placing them on probation for a semester before considering separation.
-Students on probation are encouraged to seek advising, tutoring, and counseling assistance.
-Their advisors are notified of students’ academic difficulties, as are the Department of Athletics and Recreation (for students on intercollegiate teams), the Director of Minority Student Affairs (for underrepresented minority students), the International Services Office (for international students), and the Department of Naval Science (for students affiliated with the NROTC Program).
-Any students whose enrollment is continued will be considered in good academic standing.
+Students on probation are encouraged to seek advising, tutoring and counseling assistance.
+Their advisors are notified of students’ academic difficulties, as are the Department of Athletics and Recreation, the Director of Minority Student Affairs, the International Services Office, NROTC, HEOP, and the McNair/Kearns programs, when appropriate.
+The parents of all students except those who are over 21 years of age or who have declared independence from their parents are also notified.
+Any student whose enrollment is continued will be considered in good academic standing.

 The students' dean can be asked to review actions on separation.
 Any request must be made in writing.
 Reviews are granted only when pertinent new evidence is presented.